-Cheryl Taylor took an Andean Pebble Weave class with me this last spring at Lake Tahoe and now she is already designing her own motifs and weaving more than just samples.
+Cheryl wove with me last spring and now she is already designing her own motifs and weaving more than just samples.

 She designed the gecko figure and I love the arrow motifs at the bottom which remind me of little boomerangs.
 This will be a strap for her camera.
 I showed you some weeks ago the sample bands that she wove in preparation for this project.
 Here is the completed weaving…

 The center motif is charted in my second book and is a pattern that I adapted from tablet-woven band by Louise Ström.

 Ann Mester created this enticing warp for backstrap weaving which could be used for complementary-warp pick-up techniques like Andean Pebble Weave, or simple warp floats, or just to create attractive horizontal bars of black and white…

 Rufio, the kitten (who would look very stylish with a red collar) was rescued from Pet Rescue of Mercer.

 And, if you are wondering about what I call “simple warp floats, the technique that I used on the red-on-red panels, Susan Anderson’s example. above, very clearly shows the single-faced nature of this pick-up technique.
 Susan has floated the warp threads singly.
 For me, this gives a more delicate yet solid look to the motifs than that which is achieved by floating pairs.
 The pattern is from Anne Dixon’s The Weaver’s Inkle Pattern Directory.
 Susan wove this on an inkle loom and has done a beautiful job.

 So, it will most likely be all about winding the warp and then finding a comfortable position and set-up for wrapping many many threads for ikat this coming week…